AidLite Python API Documentation

 API | Context |

-Description | Constructs a Context instance object. |
+Description | Construct a Context instance object |

-Parameters | model : Model instance object. |
+Parameters | model: Model instance object |

-config : Config instance object. | |
+config: Config instance object | |

-Return Value | Normal: Context instance object. |
+Return Value | Normal: Context instance object |

-Exception: None . |
+Exception: None |

 context = aidlite.Context(model=model, config=config)